Kneckter/Rotomonitor/README.md

 postInstanceStatus: true/false - Bool to post instance status
 postDeviceSummary: true/false - Bool to post device status in a single block by current status

-showInstance: Show which instance a device is assigned to on the indThe ttividual device post
+showInstance: Show which instance a device is assigned to on the individual device post
 showAccount: Show account assigned on device post
 showHost: Show host IP for the device
 showLastSeen: Show when the device was last seen
 showBuildCount: Show the amount of times a device rebuilt
-showOnlineTime: Show how long the deviceThe ttThe ttThe tt has been online
+showOnlineTime: Show how long the device has been online

 clearMessagesOnStartup: Will delete all messages in the channel it is going to post to, this is to clear out posts from past history, DO NOT set this to true if you don't have a dedicated channel for device status as this will wipe out the channel